imec-int/mix-mustachifier/README.md

 ![Header](http://labm.github.com/imindsmustache/img/header.jpg)

 To attract visitors to our booth at the [iMinds conference](http://iminds.creativemediadays.be "iMinds The Conference"), [Sam Decrock](https://github.com/samdecrock) and [Matthias De Geyther](https://github.com/matthiasdg), both working at [MiX](http://mix.iminds.be "MiX"), cooked up this nifty moustachify app.
-They could then take a picture of themselves with the built-in camera of a laptop.
-It would then draw a moustache under their nose and apply an effect.
-Visitors could use the controller on the tablet to enter their Twitter username and to publishe it on our wall (our 55" television screen) and/or to twitter.
+Visitors could take a picture of themselves with the built-in camera of a laptop.
+It would then draw a moustache under their nose and apply an Instagram like effect.
+Visitors could use the controller on the tablet to enter their twitter username and to publish it on our wall (our 55" television screen) and/or to twitter.

 ## How to use